 |Minimum Investment||£500 (self-select)|

 |Active on forum?||No|

 CrowdProperty is a trading name of CrowdProperty Limited.
-This company has been

-	incorporated since 2013.
-The most recent accounts were filed on 31 December 2019

-	and cover the period of 12 months to 31 March 2019.
-Retained profit and losses

-	increased by a small amount of roughly £50,000 but this figure is negative,

-	implying a small loss.
-Cash in the bank declined sharply from over £600,000 to

-	£41,000, but the overall net asset position was down by a much smaller amount

-	(from £615,228 to £562,230).
+This company has been incorporated since 2013.
+The most recent accounts were filed on 31 December 2019 and cover the period of 12 months to 31 March 2019.
+Retained profit and losses increased by a small amount of roughly £50,000 but this figure is negative, implying a small loss.
+Cash in the bank declined sharply from over £600,000 to £41,000, but the overall net asset position was down by a much smaller amount (from £615,228 to £562,230).

-	No new funds were raised by the company in this period, although in the year

-	before almost £900,000 was raised by way of shares.
-This was carried out on

-	Seedrs.
-Whilst at the time it was said that this was supercharge the company

-	growth rate it does appear that a further injection of capital will be required

-	in the next financial year.
+No new funds were raised by the company in this period.
+In the year before almost £900,000 was raised by way of shares.
+This was carried out on Seedrs.
+Whilst at the time it was said that this would supercharge the company growth rate, it does appear that a further injection of capital will be required in the next financial year.

 Crowdproperty Review: Operating Model

 Once signed up, you can fund your account via bank transfer.
 CrowdProperty offer two investment methods: either Self-Select or Auto-Invest.
 In turn, either of these can be held standalone, or within an ISA or SIPP.
 Project flow on the platform appears to be good.
 There is usually a days notice before the project goes live.
 This arrives by email with a link to view the loan particulars.

 One obvious thing that stands out about the platform is that they go to further lengths to describe their projects.
 Many have comprehensive write-ups, photos and valuation reports.
 For bigger investments which rely on development, this is often accompanies by a pre-recorded webinar which gives CrowdProperty further chance to sell their projects.
 This level of detail is not seen on many other platforms.
 There is also good detail to the pipeline, and an average number of projects per month is around 10-15.